 - 90% of online shoppers are planning to buy more products online which is a reflection of the positive experience of users.

 - The frequency of purchase was higher for categories like apparels & accessories 34%, beauty & personal care 33% products in comparison to electronics 28%, which also makes these categories more profitable because of repeat purchase.

 - The study reveals online ticketing emerged as the gateway for converting more users to shop online, as it was easier to convert online ticket buyers to shop online.
 Online ticket consumers were also likely to spend higher average amount of Rs 2,347 on their first product purchase in comparison to Rs 1,626 for Internet users.

 - Online ticket buyers were also seen to be more comfortable with the use of debit cards 24%, credit cards 19% and cash on delivery 55%.
 For regular Internet users, cash on delivery was the most preferred mode of payment 74%, followed by debit card 18% and credit card 5%.

 - In terms of motivators to shop online, consumers highlighted cash back guarantee as the number one benefit, ability to give cash on delivery, fast delivery, great deals and access to branded products were highlighted amongst the other benefits of shopping online.

 - Consumers also highlighted some barriers that deter them from shopping online – the number one factor was inability to touch and try the goods before purchase, fear of faulty products, fear of posting their personal and financial details online and the inability to bargain were cited among the other reasons.

-Fueling to the online shopping trend, Google on 12-12-12 partnered with all major Indian online stores to launch ‘Great Online Shopping Festival India‘, a 24 hours online shopping festival wherein the online stores offers the best deals ever.
+Fuelling to the online shopping trend, Google on 12-12-12 partnered with all major Indian online stores to launch ‘Great Online Shopping Festival India‘, a 24 hours online shopping festival wherein the online stores offers the best deals ever.